DoctorWkt/TTL_TicTacToe/journal.md

 The PCBs that I ordered from JLCPCB arrived yesterday.
-I was able to spend a couple of hours taking the components from the breadboard and solder them to the PCB.
+I was able to spend a couple of hours taking the components from the breadboard and soldering them to the PCB.
 There were no wiring problems.
 The only main problem was that my bi-colour LEDs are much larger than the two separate LEDs;
-thaye actually bump into the pushbuttons.
+they actually bump into the pushbuttons.
 Also, the buttons for one row are closer to the LEDs for the row below.
 If I redesigned the board, I would move the buttons to be right next to the LEDs, and I'd make room for 10mm bi-colour LEDs.